W427697/Discord-/addons/docs/docs/multiframework.md

 Addon-docs handles this kind of customization by file naming convention.
 Its [common preset](https://github.com/storybookjs/storybook/blob/next/addons/docs/src/frameworks/common/preset.ts) does this by looking for files `../<framework>/{preset,config}.[tj]sx?`, where `<framework>` is the framework identifier, e.g. `vue`, `angular`, `react`, etc.

-For example, consider Storybook Docs for Vue, which needs `vue-docgen-loader` in its webpack config, and also has custom extraction functions for [props tables](#props-tables) and [component descriptions](#component-descriptions).
+For example, consider Storybook Docs for Vue, which needs `vue-simple-docgen-loader` in its webpack config, and also has custom extraction functions for [props tables](#props-tables) and [component descriptions](#component-descriptions).

 For webpack configuration, Docs for Vue defines [preset.ts](https://github.com/storybookjs/storybook/blob/next/addons/docs/src/frameworks/vue/preset.ts), which follows the [preset](https://storybook.js.org/docs/presets/introduction) file structure: